rpm-software-management/rpm/docs/manual/queryformat.md

 package.

-To get a list of all of the tags your version of RPM knows about, run the command 'rpm --querytags'.
+To get a list of all of the tags your version of RPM knows about, run the command `rpm --querytags`.
 It will print out a list like (but much longer then) this:

 ```